-- We really want to be warm and welcoming to you, so please stop by the Connections Table in the foyer before or after services to pick up a brochure, sign up for an event, ask a question, and let us know how we can help you feel welcome.
+- Stop by the Connections station in the social hall before or after services to pick up a brochure, sign up for an event, ask a question, and let us know how we can help you feel welcome.

-- You’re also welcome to call or come by the church office Monday through Friday, 9 AM – 5 PM.
+- You’re also welcome to call or stop in to the church office Sunday through Thursday, 9 a.m.-5 p.m.
 Our friendly staff will be happy to visit with you or show you around.

 University Unitarian Church Information Sessions

-Please come to one of the UUC Information Sessions which take place during the first service (9:30 a.m.) on the first Sunday of each month.
+Please come to one of the UUC Information Sessions which take place following the church service on the first Sunday of each month.
 (Check the calendar for the room number, or just ask at the Connections station.)
 When the first Sunday falls on a holiday weekend, we’ll hold our Info Session on the second Sunday of the month instead.
 There is no charge and no need to sign up; just come on in!
 This is a friendly place to ask any questions you have about UUC, and meet other people who are new to the community.